AhmadRK94/ML-Cheatsheet/README.md

 # MLBeginner
 These Notebooks Contain:
+  * Explaining Various machine learning algorithms concepts and implementing them using libraries like scikit learn.
-  * Various machine learning algorithm from scratch like:
+  * Implementing various machine learning algorithm from scratch:
-    * Logistic Regression, KNN, Decision Tree, GMM, LDA, QDA, NB and PCA.
+    * Logistic Regression
+    * KNN
+    * Decision Tree
+    * Gausian Mixture Models
+    * LDA
+    * QDA
+    * Naive Bayes
-  *
+    * PCA
+  * How to use Pandas and Scikit Learn libraries for data wrangling and preprocessing.
+  * How to perform hyperparameters tuning using various methods and packages.
+  * Explanation for Feature Engineering, Feature Selection and Feature Extraction and how to implement some of these methods.
+**NOTE:** there is no deep learning here.